droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 <p>You soon realize, however, that you’re not alone.
 Five figures shamble or stand aimlessly within the clearing, their clothes muddied and torn and their flesh just beginning to turn pallid and gray. </p>
 </div>

-The five figures are **zombies**.
+The five figures are **[Plague Zombie](https://2e.aonprd.com/Monsters.aspx?ID=3250)**.
 They also match the descriptions of the Lansten family provided by the scouts—two parents, a young girl, and two young boys.

 The players can attempt to lure the zombies away from the clearing; given the zombies’ low intelligence, doing so should be reasonably easy.
 Alternatively, the players can attempt to ambush and attack the zombies to destroy them altogether.

-> [!info]+ **Undead Fortitude**
-> Revise each **zombie** ***undead fortitude*** feature to read as follows:
->
-> * ***Undead Fortitude (1/day).*** If damage reduces the zombie to 0 hit points, the zombie drops to 1 hit point instead.
-The zombie can’t use this ability if the damage is radiant or from a critical hit, if the damage taken is 15 or more, or if it had only 1 hit point remaining.

 If the players reach the oak tree, they can find Van Richten’s weapons cache where Doru told them: in a hollow nestled beneath the tree’s roots.
-The cache itself is a small, unlocked wooden chest containing 20 silvered crossbow bolts, a light crossbow, two *healer’s kits*, two vials of *holy water*, and one *potion of healing.*
+The cache itself is a small, unlocked wooden chest containing 20 [silvered](https://2e.aonprd.com/Equipment.aspx?ID=2920) crossbow bolts, a [Crossbow](https://2e.aonprd.com/Weapons.aspx?ID=425), [Healer's Toolkit (Expanded)](https://2e.aonprd.com/Equipment.aspx?ID=2727), two vials of [Holy Water](https://2e.aonprd.com/Equipment.aspx?ID=3001), and one [Healing Potion (Lesser)](https://2e.aonprd.com/Equipment.aspx?ID=2943).*
 # C2.
 River Ivlis Crossroads
 <span class="citation"><em>This scene takes place in Chapter 2: Area F.</em></span>